SMSpp-Project/tools/README.md

 ### Thermal Unit solver / Unit Commitment solver

-The input netCDF file must be a block file.
+The input netCDF file must be a Block file.
 If you don't provide Block or Solver configurations, default configurations will be used.

 ### The `chgcfg` utility